 - Are postmenopausal for at least 1 year before the screening visit, OR

 - Agree to practice 1 highly effective method and 1 additional effective (barrier) method of contraception, at the same time, from the time of signing the informed consent through 4 months after the last dose of study drug (female and male condoms should not be used together), or

 - Agree to practice true abstinence, when this is in line with the preferred and usual lifestyle of the subject.
 (Periodic abstinence [e.g., calendar, ovulation, symptothermal, postovulation methods] withdrawal, spermicides only, and lactational amenorrhea are not acceptable methods of contraception.)

 - Male patients, even if surgically sterilized (i.e., status post vasectomy), who:

 - Agree to practice effective barrier contraception during the entire study treatment period and through 4 months after the last dose of study drug (female and male condoms should not be used together), or

 - Agree to practice true abstinence, when this is in line with the preferred and usual lifestyle of the subject.
 (Periodic abstinence [e.g., calendar, ovulation, symptothermal, postovulation methods for the female partner] withdrawal, spermicides only, and lactational amenorrhea are not acceptable methods of contraception.)

 - Signed informed consent

-- Patients must have received at least one and no more than two prior systemic therapy regimens.
+- Patients must have received at least one and no more than four prior systemic therapy regimens.
 At least one of the regimens must have included pemetrexed and a platinum.